LGBTQ and Pride events around the world in 2018

 Ireland's biggest LGBTQ celebration, Belfast Pride regularly attracts a crowd of 50,000 people.
 Running from late July to early August, the festival centres around a parade through the city.There's also plenty of other things going on during the 10 day festival, including cabaret shows, art exhibitions and the Belfast Pride awards - celebrating the contributions of the local community.

 Alongside the traditional parade and parties, Barcelona Pride also offers art and cultural events focusing around a different theme each year.
-In 2017, the theme is LGBTI phobia in sport.
+In 2018, the theme is LGBTI refugees.

 At the start of September, Sitges gets a bit more fabulously furry, with the arrival of the International Sitges Bear Week.